jigish/slate/README.md

 ### The "bind" Directive ###

-The bind directive follows the following format:
+The bind directive follows the following format (tokens may be seperated by any number of spaces):

     bind key:modifiers operation parameter+

-NOTE: The tokens above can only be separated by a single space as of now.
-More intelligent config parsing to come in a future version.
-For example, this is allowed:

-    bind 1:ctrl push up

-is allowed but this is not:

-    bind     1:ctrl push            up

 #### Key ####